Strength in Numbers (The Music album)

-Strength in Numbers is the third and final studio album by English rock the Music.
+Strength in Numbers is the third and final studio album by English rock band The Music.
 It was released on 16 June 2008 by Polydor Records and Yes, Please!.

 It comes in two formats, a regular CD (in a super jewel case) and a deluxe digipak Edition.
 The limited edition features two bonus tracks, "The Price" and "The Rain", but does not feature the hidden track "No Danger".

 Background

 The Music released their second album Welcome to the North in September 2004, peaking at number eight on the UK Albums Chart.
 Both of its singles – "Freedom Fighters" and "Breakin – reached the top 20 of the UK Singles Chart, with the former peaking the highest at number 15.
 The album was promoted with three UK tours and two US tours, one with Incubus and the other supported by Kasabian, leading up to May 2005.
 They went on a hiatus while frontman Robert Harvey suffered from alcohol addiction and depression, which saw him spend time in a rehab facility.
 He explained that the reception to the album from critics gave him "similar symptoms to a mid-life crisis".

 The Music played a comeback show in December 2006 in Leeds, where they debuted four new songs.
 Their next album was recorded at Townhouse Studios in London and Magnetic North Studios with engineer Max Dingel and assistant recording engineer Alex MacKenzie.
 Flood and Paul Hartnoll co-produced the majority of the songs, with them doing additional production on "Idle" and "Inconceivable Odds"; these two were produced by the band.
 Richard McNamara of Embrace produced and mixed "No Danger".
 Dingel mixed the rest of recordings at Assault & Battery Studios, before the album was mastered by Howie Weinberg at Masterdisk in New York City.